arunkumar-singh/Batch_Traj_Opt_Holonomic/README.md

 # Batch_Traj_Opt_Holonomic
-Repository associated with our ACC 2023 submission.
+Repository associated with our ACC 2023 submission "GPU Accelerated Batch Trajectory Optimization for Autonomous Navigation".
 Preprint link will appear by soon.